In this post

 5. WooCommerce Compatibility

 Not every multilingual website needs WooCommerce compatibility.
-But if yours does, then it really really needs it.
+But if yours does, then it needs it.
+Unless, of course, you’re using a different e-commerce plugin.

-It’s simple, actually, if you sell your products internationally, then you need a multilingual plugin that works with WooCommerce.
+If you sell your products internationally, then you need the best WordPress multilingual plugin that works with WooCommerce.

 👉 We’ve covered this topic in a separate guide.
 Check it out to learn how to choose the best WooCommerce multilingual plugin.